 The Grand Canyon

 Many chain restaurants and eateries offer free refills when your order a drink with your meal.
-I personally it’s a nice service and option to have when you eat out.
+Personally, it’s a nice service and option to have when you eat out.
 However, in many places abroad free refills let alone free water is not a regular concept.
-Without a doubt they’ll charge you.
+Without a doubt, they’ll charge you.
 In the state asking for water is typically free of charge.
-You can walk to a a restaurant at the mall, ask for water and be on your way.
+You can walk to a restaurant at the mall, ask for water and be on your way.
 Bottled water of course comes at a price but refills are generally free.

-Homecoming occurs in both high school and college.
-It begins at the start of the school year and is when alumni/former students to return for a football game.
+Homecoming occurs in both high school and college and is one of the things that are only in America.
+It begins at the start of the school year and is when alumni/former students return for a football game.
 They have the opportunity to watch the game and catch up with old friends and teachers.
 For high school, the home team plays against another school and a formal dance occurs after the game or a few days later.
 A homecoming queen and king are voted for and either revealed during the halftime celebration or during the dance.
 Some like to call it a mini prom.
-However, for university homecoming is when alumni all return for one football game.
+However, university homecoming is when alumni all return for one football game.
 As you can see football is pretty much the center of homecoming and something you can only find in the USA.

 Making a right turn on red